 Keen Women’s Clearwater Leather CNX Sandals – Best Overall Walking Sandals for Women

 The Clearwaters are the perfect overall walking sandals for women.
-They’re comfortable enough that you can wear them all day without thinking about it but also durable enough to wear hiking.
+They’re comfortable enough that you can wear them all day without thinking about them.
+They’re also durable enough to wear while hiking.
 The closed toes help to prevent any stubbed digits while you are on the trail.

 Underfoot support comes in the form of contoured arches and a stability shank.
 Even so, the Clearwaters are still incredibly light.
-The grippy soles help you stay steady on slippier surfaces too.
+The grippy soles help you stay steady on slippery surfaces too.

-On the top, the waterproof leather upper can be customised to fit your feet by way of a bungee cord lace system.
+On the top, the waterproof leather upper is adjustable by way of a bungee cord lace system, so you can customise it to fit your feet.
 This ensures a consistently snug fit without any chafing or rubbing.